PixelatedStarfish/Bellbase/README.md

 # Bellbase
-For the Bellbase language, or bbe
+For the Bellbase programming language, or bbe